The appeals procedure

 The course of the appeals procedure

 The applicant can submit an appeal within 30 calendar days after notification of the decision taken by the CGRS.
 This is an appeal in full jurisdiction.
-If the applicant is detained, in case the application is declared inadmissible or considered manifestly unfounded and the CGRS has taken a decision within 15 calendar days, the appeal has to be lodged within 10 calendar days.
+If the applicant is detained, in case the application is declared inadmissible or considered manifestly unfounded and the CGRS has taken a decision within 15 working days, the appeal has to be lodged within 10 calendar days.
 When an applicant is detained and has filed a subsequent application which is declared inadmissible during his detention, a time limit of 5 calendar applies.

 The applicant and/or his lawyer set out all the arguments against the decision by the CGRS in a petition to the CALL.
 The applicant can add new evidence and documents in order to support his asylum statement.
 The defending party can also present new evidence before the CALL.